 this writes results to file.
 In order to view its contents you can type

-In a mean time you will notice that your commands get longer and complex.
-Or simply you get tired of typing same commands over and over again.
-This is where shell scripts come handy.
-Scripts are nothing more than set of commands to perform complex tasks.
+In the meantime, you will notice that your commands get longer and complex.
+Or you get tired of typing the same commands over and over again.
+This is where shell scripts come in handy.
+Scripts are nothing more than a set of commands to perform complex tasks.

-Lets build a simple script that would take care of upgrading system.
-First of all lets go to out home directory
+Let’s build a simple script that would take care of upgrading the system.
+First of all, let’s go to our home directory

 Then lets create new directory myscripts and go to it: